astik/scandipwa-init-front/README.md

 # application is available on http://scandipwa:3000
 ```

-For the REMOTE_SERVER_DOMAIN environment variable, you can set whatever domain you want as long as there is a Magento isntance behind it.
+For the REMOTE_SERVER_DOMAIN environment variable, you can set whatever domain you want as long as there is a Magento instance behind it.
 Leave it running in the background / another terminal, it will log requests to the GraphQL endpoint.

 ## Start project